clojure-lsp/clojure-lsp/docs/development.md

 ### Visual Studio Code with Calva

-* This project comes with [Calva](https://calva.io) configuration to use the `clojure-lsp` executable built in step 1 above.
-You can skip step 2.
+* This project comes with [Calva](https://calva.io) configuration to use the `clojure-lsp[.bat]` executable built in step 1 above.
+You can skip step 2, unless are running on MS-Widnows, in which case you should update the setting in `.vscode/settings.json` to add the `.bat` extension, i.e. `"calva.clojureLspPath": "./clojure-lsp.bat"`.

 * To restart the clojure-lsp server, use the VS Code command **Developer: Reload Window**
 * The **Hack away!** step needs to start with you issuing the command **Calva: Load Current File and Dependencies**.